xdNecron/vscode-jumper/README.md

 # Jumper

-Jumper is a quick search-and-jump extension for VS Code heavily inspired by [avy](https://github.com/abo-abo/avy).
-Its primarly goal is to provide better text navigation solution for users using Vim emulation plugin.
+Jumper is a search-and-jump navigation tool for VS Code, heavily inspired by [avy](https://github.com/abo-abo/avy).
+Its primarly goal is to provide better text navigation solution for Vim Emulation plugin users.
+It is not meant to be used as a search tool alternative and will never strive to become one.

 ## Installation